rohansx/raw-mern/README.md

 # RAW Mern
-This repository is for the learning of full stack development using MERN stack
+This repository is for the learning of full stack development using MERN.